Forestry firm Stora Enso to supply Diageo pulp for paper whisky bottles

 In addition to Diageo’s brands, Pulpex said it was working with Pepsi, Unilever, GSK and Castrol, which are committed to together produce 750 million paper bottles in a year.

 The bottles are made by molding the pulp directly into shape, skipping the step of first making it into a flat board, Kazemahvazi told Reuters.
-The bottle is then lined with plastic but will still fit into the paper waste stream, he added.
+The bottle is then lined with food-grade water-based coatings and will still fit into the paper waste stream, he added.

 The European Union is prioritising recycling of package materials and limiting plastic use in a plan to halve waste by 2030.